Rubik's Cube: Permutations

-which is approximately 519 quintillion possible arrangements of the pieces that make up the cube, but only one-twelfth of these are actually solvable.
+or approximately 519 quintillion possible arrangements of the pieces that make up the cube, but only one-twelfth of these are actually solvable.
 This is because there is no sequence of moves that will swap a single pair of pieces or rotate a single corner or edge cube.
 Thus, there are 12 possible sets of reachable configurations, sometimes called "universes" or "orbits", into which the cube can be placed by dismantling and reassembling it.

 The preceding numbers assume the centre faces are in a fixed position.
-If one considers turning the whole cube to be a different permutation, then each of the preceding numbers should be multiplied by 24.
+If turning the whole cube is considered a different permutation, then each of the preceding numbers should be multiplied by 24.
 A chosen colour can be on one of six sides, and then one of the adjacent colours can be in one of four positions; this determines the positions of all remaining colours.